electricimp/BQ25895M/README.md

 ### setDefaults( ) ###

 Initializes the battery charger with default settings.
-This method must be called before any other.

 #### Return Value ####